TACC-Cloud/abaco-cli/README.md

 ## Usage

-There are **13** subcommands.
+There are **16** subcommands in the CLI.
 They can be seen using the tab completion set up above; simply set up the `abaco` command and hit the tab key twice.
 ```
 $ abaco
+aliases      deploy       list         nonces       update
-create       deploy       init         logs         permissions       workers       version
+create       executions   logs         permissions  version
-delete       executions   list         messages     submit            update
+delete       init         messages     submit       workers
 ```

 Each command has a help message, which can be viewed with the `-h` flag.
-The `abaco` command also has a help message that overviews the function of each command, as shown below.
+The `abaco` command has a help message:

 ```
 $ abaco -h